Engaged College Initiative

 Launched – Fall 2020

-College coordinator: Candace Maxian, Associate Director, Public Engagement and Experiential Learning, Office of External Relations
+College representative: Candace Maxian, Associate Director, Public Engagement and Experiential Learning, Office of External Relations

 The Cornell SC Johnson College of Business has formed an Engaged College Advisory Committee to steward the initiative and build on established curricular and co-curricular CEL activities across its three schools.